Qurbani 2024 – Donate online now

 The first ten days of Dhul Hijjah (the 10 best days) are the most sacred days of the year, loved by Allah (SWT).
 Therefore, by giving to Islamic Relief, you can reap the rewards of this blessed month.
 Prophet Muhammad (peace be upon him) said:

-There are no days on which righteous deeds are more beloved to Allah than these ten days
+There are no days on which righteous deeds are more beloved to Allah than these 10 days

 A thorough assessment is therefore carried out by our teams to objectively identify the weighting and priority of each of the above criteria.
 These are then applied when selecting recipient families to ensure we reach the most vulnerable without bias.

-Qurbani will be performed after the Eid Salah in each field office.
+Qurbani will be performed after the Eid Salah in each country office.
 The slaughter will take place from after the Eid prayer on Eid al-Adha (10th Dhul Hijjah) and ends up to sunset of the 13th Dhul Hijjah.
-There is a difference of opinion amongst the scholars as to whether Qurbani can be done over three or four days.
-To respect this difference of opinion, Islamic Relief strives to perform Qurbani in three days.
+There is a difference of opinion amongst the scholars as to whether qurbani can be done over 3 or 4 days.
+To respect this difference of opinion, Islamic Relief strives to perform qurbani in three days.
 However, we only extend into the fourth day in localities where this is religiously accepted by the local Muslim population.
 And if there is an operational need for this extra day.

 Eid al-Adha is sometimes referred to as Qurbani Eid, and follows the completion of the annual Hajj pilgrimage.
-Depending on the country, the celebrations of Eid al-Adha (10th Dhul Hijjah) can last anywhere between two and four days.
+Depending on the country, the celebrations of Eid al-Adha (10th Dhul Hijjah) can last anywhere between 2 and 4 days.
 The Qurbani (sacrifice) is carried out following the Eid prayers, which are performed in congregation.

 Islamic Relief always tries to reach the most vulnerable people in the most remote areas where the communities are hard to reach.
 However, transporting meat to hard-to-reach rural areas incurs higher transportation costs which in turn affects the Qurbani price.
 Conflict or disasters can make distribution more difficult and can add to the cost.